Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Vanderbilt Stats and Trends

-- The Commodores score nine more points per game (16.7) than the Bulldogs surrender (7.7).
+- This year the Commodores rack up nine more points per game (16.7) than the Bulldogs surrender (7.7).

-- Vanderbilt is 1-1 against the spread and 1-1 overall when the team notches more than 7.7 points.
+- Vanderbilt is 1-1 against the spread and 1-1 overall when the team records more than 7.7 points.

-- This season the Commodores have five turnovers, one fewer than the Bulldogs have takeaways (6).
+- This year the Commodores have five turnovers, one fewer than the Bulldogs have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.